swina/mg-hide-shop-categories-for-woocommerce/readme.txt

 Activate Hide Shop Categories for Woocommerce from your Plugins page

 == Usage ==
 From the admin backend click on Products->Categories.
-The column Hide is added to the categories list.
-Mark the checkbox to hide, unmark to show.
+The column Disabled is added to the categories list.
+Mark the checkbox to disable, unmark to enable.

 == Release 1.0 ==